Jurio0304/Codex_Automated_Paper_Reader/README.en.md

 python -m pytest tests
 ```

-## Publishing Notes

-Before making the repository public, avoid committing:

-- local virtual environments
-- logs
-- fetched raw data
-- generated reports
-- local prompt files with machine-specific paths or private screening preferences

-The root `.gitignore` is configured for this.

 ## Project Status

 CAPR is an early research automation tool.
 The current focus is reliability, transparent candidate retrieval, and keeping the final literature review human/Codex-readable rather than template-generated.

-## License

-No open-source license has been selected yet.
-Consider adding MIT, Apache-2.0, or another suitable license before public release.